 What's this?
 Based mostly on cutting performance, handling, and ease of use.
 The displayed score is out of a total of 100 points.

 Summary:This 30-inch Troy-Bilt rear-engine rider comes with a 1-cylinder Briggs & Stratton engine.
-It includes a more comfortable high-back seat, but lacks an automatic drive system.
-It also lacks an electric PTO and a washout port.
+It includes a comfortable high-back seat and a washout port.
+What you don't get are an automatic drive system and an electric PTO.

 The Troy-Bilt TB30R 13BC26JD is part of the lawn mower & tractor